ferdium/ferdium-server/docker/README.md

 Here are some example snippets to help you get started creating a container.

-The docker can be run as is, with the default sqlite database, or you can modifying your ENV variables to use an external database (e.g. MYSql, MariaDB, Postgres, etc).
-After setting up the docker container you will need to create a NGINX reverse proxy to access Ferdi-server outside of your home network.
+The docker can be run as is, with the default sqlite database, or you can modify your environment variables to use an external database (e.g. MySQL, MariaDB, Postgres, etc).
+After setting up the docker container you will likely need to create a reverse proxy to access Ferdi-server outside of your home network, using for example NGINX.

 ### docker